bugsbugsbux/notes-on-nix/notes-on-nix.md

 overridable (see: Modifying packages), and a top level `callPackage` which uses nixpkgs as the default package set.

+As the example for `nix-build` invokable packages showed, not all arguments of a package-function have to specify a certain dependency.
+Another example for this is the previously mentioned chromium package whose package-function's argument specification contains `enableWideVine ? false,` to configure whether to build with support for playing DRM protected content. <https://search.nixos.org/packages> does not show these configuration options, but one can follow the link to the package source to discover them.

 If nixpkgs does not have a package (because there is no derivation describing it), it can be added in two ways:
 1. **In-tree**: This means to create a local copy of the nixpkgs repo,